Gab-A/gabrielle-asante-capstone/README.md

 ### Home/Profile Page (`/profile`)

-- The **Profile Page** functions as the **Home Page** of the app.
+- **The Profile Page functions as the Home Page of the app**.
 - Mood Selection: Users can select from various moods.
-- Journal Entry Call To Action Card: A call to action card which prompts users to make a journal entry and takes them to the journal page.
+- Journal Entry Call To Action Card: A call to action card which directs users to the journal page.
 The button to create a journal is initially disabled until a mood is selected, ensuring users engage with the mood selection process first.
 - Mood Calendar Call To Action Card: Another call to action card directs users to the mood calendar.
 Clicking this button takes users to the tracker page, allowing them to view and track their moods over time.
 - Motivational Quotes Slider: A slider that displays one motivational quote at a time and automatically transitions to the next quote.

-### Journal Page(`/journal/new`)
+### Journal Page (`/journal/new`)

 - Where users can make a new journal entry by providing both a title and content.

-### Journal Edit Page(`/journal/edit/${journalId}`)

-- Where users can edit their journal entry (specifically the title and the content).

-### Journal Entries Page(`/journal-entries`)
+### Journal Entries Page (`/journal-entries`)

 - This page displays all the user’s journal entries.
-- Users can view, search, edit, or delete existing notes from this page.
+- Users can view, search, edit, or delete existing journals from this page.
 - Each journal entry shows the title, content and date.

+### Journal Edit Page (`/journal/edit/${journalId}`)

+- Where users can edit their journal entry (specifically the title and the content).

 ### Tracker Page (`/tracker`):